Mikaela/mikaela.github.io/pages/about.markdown

 you from doing all the things you wish to do with your partner with some friend?
 What if love comes after you stop for especially looking for one or multiple people to call as partner(s)?

+I have found a word for this, *quoiromantic* (aka *wtfromantic* or *whatromantic*) and I think I can still use the ace of diamonds symbol as *demisensual* is the closest to describe my relationship with touch (meaning that I might like it after there is some sort of a emotional bond).

 However labels such as partner still appear to be necessary with unique relationships based on their development or otherwise I am not understood.